10 Steps to Making Money with a Gaming Blog

 The weak original: Beyond Good and Evil

 Ubisoft made many grievous judgment errors with this one.
 Adventuring and taking pictures of endangered species may be fun for environmentalists, but not American men.
 To make matters worse, players are given a female lead character to control.
-This was done because it would be wholly unbelievable that any man would waste his time taking National Geographic photographs. → Read the rest
+This was done because it would be wholly unbelievable that any man would waste his time taking National Geographic photographs.
+However noble their motives, Ubisoft’s game bombed.
+This is a clear case of the market not just telling designers that women should only be taking pictures of their hair, clothes, horses and boyfriends, but demanding exciting male leads in their games. → We have the best words.

 How to write a Holiday Shopping Guide